How to Clean Furnace Burners and Flame Sensors

 Furnace burners and flame sensors are the heart of your heating system—they ignite fuel and confirm that ignition happened.
 When dust, soot, or carbon accumulates on either component, your furnace struggles to light, cycles erratically, or shuts down thinking there's a safety problem.
 The good news: cleaning them is straightforward, requires no special parts, and costs almost nothing.
 A blocked burner or dirty sensor is often the reason your furnace won't start on the first cold snap of the season.
 This is a homeowner-level repair that takes less than an hour and puts your system back to reliable operation.
 The process is the same whether your furnace is 10 years old or 30—access the chamber, remove light corrosion and dust, reassemble with care, and test the ignition sequence.
 You'll feel the difference in how quickly and confidently your furnace fires up.

-1. Turn Off Power and Let the Furnace Cool.
+- Kill Power, Wait Ten Minutes.
 Switch the furnace power at the breaker to OFF.
 Wait 10 minutes for the combustion chamber to cool completely.
 Do not work inside a hot furnace chamber—you risk burns and igniting cleaning materials.